Fulbright U.S. Student Scholar Program: Research/Study Grants and English Teaching Assistantships

 1. Fulbright Comprehensive [Full] Grants: these grants generally provide round-trip transportation; language or orientation courses (where appropriate); tuition, in some cases; book and research allowances; maintenance for the academic year based on living costs in the host country; and supplemental health and accident insurance.
-Fulbright Full Grants are payable in local currency or US dollars, depending on country of assignment.
+MA programs are available in certain countries (e.g. UK, Australia).

-4. Opportunities in Business: Mexico and Spain offer Fulbright business opportunities.
+3. Opportunities in Business: Mexico and Spain offer international MBA opportunities.
 Specific information on these opportunities is available in the Individual Country Summary area of the Fulbright website.

 6. Special Opportunities:

-a) The US Department of State, as part of the National Security Language Initiative, provides an opportunity for Fulbright US Student Program grantees to receive three to six months of intensive language study in addition to their research or study grants in eligible languages [mainly Arabic, Russian, Turkish, and Indic languages] prior to and during the Fulbright grant period.
-150 awards will be available for students to pursue additional in-country training in these languages, in conjunction with a Fulbright project proposal.
+a) Three to six months of intensive language study in addition to research or study grants in eligible languages [mainly Arabic, Russian, Turkish, and Indic languages] prior to and during the Fulbright grant period.

 b) Fulbright-mtvU Award: Up to four awards will be available to pursue projects around an aspect of international contemporary or popular music as a cultural force for expression.
-Preference will be given to creative projects that are conveyed in a dynamic fashion and are accompanied by a feasible plan.
-Applications should not be submitted at the October deadline.
+Application deadline in winter.

 Additional details on these, and other, new programs will be posted to the Fulbright website as they become available.